 The H-1B non-immigrant status is for foreign nationals who are offered temporary employment in the United States to render services in “specialty occupations.”

-Employment Offer: An offer of employment is required from an U.S. employer who must file the petition, pay the foreign national regularly, and supervise the foreign national’s work.
+Employment Offer: A full-time offer of employment is required from an U.S. employer who must file the petition, pay the foreign national regularly, and supervise the foreign national’s work.
 A foreign national cannot self-petition for an H-1B visa.

 Temporary: H-1B employment must be temporary, even if the foreign national is coming to the university to fill a permanent position.